 Global learning for local solutions: Reducing vulnerability of marine-dependent coastal communities

 The project ‘Global learning for local solutions: Reducing vulnerability of marine-dependent coastal communities’ or GULLS, is an international project within the Belmont Forum and G8 Research Councils Initiative on Multilateral Research Funding*.
 Participants include teams from nine countries: Australia, Brazil, India, Madagascar, Mozambique, New Zealand, South Africa, the United Kingdom and the United States of America.
+The project began in 2013 and ran until 2018, although publications are still being completed.

 The project goal is to encourage and assist coastal communities to adapt to climate change and climate variability through a comparative and trans-disciplinary whole-system approach to the characterization, assessment and prediction of the future of coastal-marine resources.
 It will identify adaptation options and strategies for enhancing coastal resilience at the local level and in doing so will contribute to capacity building and local empowerment.
 The trade-offs implicit in the need to address food security and conservation goals simultaneously are being assessed.
 The focus is on regional ‘hotspots’ of climate and social change, defined as fast-warming marine areas and areas experiencing social tensions as a result of change.
 These areas require most urgent attention and can also be seen as providing natural laboratories for observing change and developing adaptation options and management strategies that can also be applied to other regions.
 The five marine and coastal hotspot areas selected for study are in the Southern Hemisphere and include south-east Australia, Brazil, India, South Africa (Southern Benguela), and the Mozambique Channel (Western Indian Ocean) and adjacent countries of Mozambique and Madagascar.